atixlabs/hardhat-time-n-mine/README.md

 POSITIONAL ARGUMENTS:

-  delta	difference between the current timestamp and the next
+  delta	difference between the current timestamp and the next.
+Can be a number representing the seconds or a string representing the delta

 setTimeIncrease: makes the next block timestamp increase the given delta with respect to the current block timestamp

 For global options help run: hardhat help
 ```

+We are using [ms](https://www.npmjs.com/package/ms) to parse the delta if it is not a number, so you can use any of those formats.

+Examples:

+- `hardhat setTimeIncrease 10`: Increases ten seconds
+- `hardhat setTimeIncrease 1d`: Increases a day
+- `hardhat setTimeIncrease "1 week"`: Increases a week
+- `hardhat setTimeIncrease 1y`: Increases a year

 ### setTimeNextBlock
 ```